“Ace The IELTS” is here!

 Next:

-• for argument - you need to explain both sides and agree with one of them
+• for an argument – you need to explain both sides and agree with one of them

-• for problem - you need to explain it, discuss and offer solution and discuss it too.
+• for a problem – you need to explain it, discuss and offer a solution and discuss it too.

 • No matter what type of essay you are writing, you must provide some facts, evidence and information.
 When you explain the problem - evaluate it; say when/where/who for it is especially difficult.
 If you present an idea of solution - discuss it; say what its good and bad sides are.
 Add examples from your own experience to support what you’re saying.

-In any essay logical sequence of information is very important.
-Jumping from one idea to another it is very bad for you score, all ideas must be connected logically.
-Another important thing is “smart” words - try to use them as much as you can, it is also affects your score.
+In any essay the logical sequence of information is very important.
+Jumping from one idea to another is very bad for you score, all ideas must be connected logically.
+Another important thing is “smart” words – try to use them as much as you can, because this also affects your score.
 Punctuation is important too.
 Take a look at some Examples Of Writing Task 1 and Writing Task 2 here.
-This file is from IELTS official site - it can be trusted.
+This file is from the IELTS official site – it can be trusted.

 That’s all for today - keep up the good work!